 || Special Topics ||

 Your publication is now searchable by the title or the ISSN number as soon as the ISSN has been assigned.

 The ISSN application is a "fillable" pdf form.
 Once completed, it should be emailed, faxed, or mailed to the Library of Congress for processing.
 Full instructions and a link to the form are provided on the application forms page.

 ISSN Application Spreadsheet A spreadsheet that can be used under certain circumstances to request ISSN for multiple titles already in publication is now available.
 Please read the instructions on the application forms page carefully to learn about when and how to use the spreadsheet.

 || News ||

-PIE-J Now Available PIE-J, a recommended practice on the presentation & identification of e-journals, is now available from the National Information Standards Organization (NISO).
-The document contains detailed guidance for publishers and platform providers about title presentation, accurate use of ISSN, and citation practices.
-Also included are extensive examples of good practices using screenshots from various online journals and publisher platforms; helpful resources for obtaining title history and ISSN information, and an overview of the ISSN with key points for using it correctly.
+PIE-J Now Available A recommended practice on the presentation & identification of e-journals from the National Information Standards Organization (NISO) contains detailed guidance for publishers and platform providers about title presentation, accurate use of ISSN, and citation practices.
+Extensive examples and detailed information about ISSN are included.

 Reynolds, Regina Romano.
 Article: "PIE-J, Presentation and Identification of E-Journals: What's the Point?"
 Insights: The UKSG Journal 26.3 (2013): 311-314.